-NSO is mandatory for all new students to HCC icluding recent high school graduates, first time degree seekers, early admit and transfer students.
+NSO is mandatory for ALL new students to HCC icluding recent high school graduates, first time degree seekers, early admit and transfer students.
 Adult family members and other support networks are welcome to attend special programming in both, English and Spanish.
 HCC is unable to provide childcare.
 As a result, please make childcare arrangements for the duration of the NSO programming.
 Please refer to the NSO Agenda for a detailed breakdown of each session.

 A day session is usually about 3.5 hours long.
 Plan on participating in your mandatory NSO program for the length of the session you are assigned to on the HCC campus.
 Please refer to the Orientation Schedule to find the day assigned to your major.
 For further details on the length of the session, refer to the NSO Agenda.